 So I start by stretching out two chicken breasts to yield a TON of chicken nuggets by pureeing them with sweet potato, cooked onion and garlic, a little cauliflower, white beans and spices.
 Since it’s recommended that babies under one limit added salt, I know I have to flavour bland old chicken breast up other ways.
 I find that adding the sweetness of a sweet potato, plus some mild spices, and even the mild nuttiness of the almond flour crust really makes for flavourful chicken nugget without the salt.

-Where’s the Iron in these BLW Healthy Chicken Nuggets?
+Where’s the Iron in these baby led weaning healthy toddler Chicken Nuggets?

 Chicken is a rich source of iron, but considering most of my son’s food ends up on the floor, I like to be budget conscious and stretch his meat allowance with other cheaper sources of iron.
 So these chicken nuggets also contain sweet potato, white beans, eggs and fortified baby cereal for iron, plus almond flour for a healthy dose of good fats.